 Beach bars abound in these parts thanks to the shag, named the official state dance in 1984.
 Grab a partner, then step and glide to the nostalgic sounds of beach music at any of the area's many shag dance halls.
 Among the most popular are Duck's Nightclub, Spanish Galleon, OD Pavilion Social and Shag Club and Fat Harold's; all in North Myrtle Beach.
 Some beach clubs will even throw in a lesson, so be sure to inquire.

-If your tastes are a bit more urban, there’s Heat Complex, a hip-hop super club with Miami influences, a red carpet entrance and 30 VIP sections.
-Several nightclubs draw crowds to Broadway at the Beach’s Celebrity Square including; Crocodile Rocks, home of the dueling pianos and Club Boca, an upscale Latin-inspired venue with two DJs for nonstop dance indulgence.
-Another Myrtle Beach nightlife tradition is 2001 Nightclub, where the entertainment is live seven days a week and the music runs the gamut from beach to oldies to old school rock to top 40s.
+Several nightclubs draw crowds to Broadway at the Beach's Celebrity Square including; Crocodile Rocks, home of the dueling pianos and Club Boca, an upscale Latin-inspired venue with two DJs for nonstop dance indulgence.
+Another Myrtle Beach nightlife tradition is Status Nightclub, where the entertainment is live seven days a week and the music runs the gamut from beach to oldies to old school rock to top 40s.
 You get it all at this musical buffet.

 For Theatrical Entertainment

 The finest in live productions grace the stages of Grand Strand theaters.
 The Alabama Theatre at Barefoot Landing is home of the wildly popular musical production "One - The Show," an extravaganza of song, dance and stunning visuals that send the spirit soaring.

 Country crooning?
 American pop?
 A classic rock-n-roll laser light show?
 The Calvin Gilmore Theater has a show that will get your blood pumping.
 Home of the long-running Carolina Opry, this venue raises the bar with its compelling, high-energy menu of shows.